 All specimens collected during a Putnam Expedition should be deposited in the permanent collections of the MCZ.
 Researchers are expected to deposit tissues for accessioning together with the corresponding whole (voucher) specimens.
 Curatorial staff will transfer these samples to the MCZ Cryogenic Collection for long-term storage in liquid nitrogen.

 Eligibility for Putnam Expedition Grants is restricted to current faculty, post-docs and students in the MCZ.
 Applicants may apply as individuals or as leaders of expedition teams.
 Research by Harvard undergraduates is eligible for support, but such work should be conducted under the direct supervision of an MCZ faculty member, who submits the proposal.

 Applicants must complete a standard application form.
-Applications must include a project description explicitly stating the objective, expected activities and results, and anticipated travel itinerary, a budget, a curriculum vitae and a letter of support (graduate student and postdoctoral applicants.)
+Applications include a project description explicitly stating the objective, expected activities and results, anticipated travel itinerary, and should address how permits and legal compliance issues will be met.
+A budget, a curriculum vitae and a letter of support (graduate student and postdoctoral applicants) are also required.
 Letters of support may be submitted separately.

 To submit your completed form via email, download the application form and change the file name to your own and click "Save".
 Send this saved document to email@example.com in an email as an attachment.